ldebele/Real-Time-Animal-Species-Detection/README.md

     ```python
     streamlit run './scripts/app.py'
     ```

+## Web App
+The trained model has been deployed on Hugging Face for practical use.
+- you can access the deployed [web app](https://huggingface.co/spaces/ldebele/animal_detection_app)

 ## Contributing
 Contributions to this project are welcome!
 If you have any suggestions, improvements, or bug fixes, feel free to open an issue or a pull request.